dapi/import-ruby/README.md

 [Русский](README.ru.md) | *English*

-The import statement is used to import functions and objects that have been exported from an external module or classes in Ruby.
+The import statement is used to import functions and objects that have been exported from an external module or class in Ruby.

-This is a good and simple alternative of `extend` and `include`.
-The idea is stolen from [ES6 import statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import)
+This is a good and simple alternative to `extend` and `include` statements.
+The idea is greatly inspired by [ES6 import statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import)

 ## Rationale

 Why not use `extend` or `include`?
-Because its mixes with your current module/class scope and conflicts with existen or feature method names.
-Also you can not `include` concerns with same methods in one module.
+Because it mixes with your current module/class scope and conflicts with existing or feature method names.
+Also you can not `include` concerns with the same method names in the same module.
 In case of `ModuleImport` you import every module into different namespace.
 It is safe and clean.

 ## Installation